-It is the responsibility of the EYFS teacher to follow the principles stated in this policy.
+It is the responsibility of the EYFS lead (Mrs Brown), EYFS teachers and EYFS teaching assistants to follow the principles stated in this policy.
 There is a named Governor responsible for the EYFS.
 This governor will discuss EYFS practice with the practitioners regularly and provide feedback to the whole governing body, raising any issues that require discussion.

-The Head teacher and subject coordinator will carry out monitoring on the EYFS as part of the whole school monitoring schedule.
+The Head teacher and EYFS lead will carry out monitoring on the EYFS as part of the whole school monitoring schedule.